tindandelion/carnd-behavioral-cloning-p3/README.md

 For training, I used Adagrad optimizer with the learning rate of 0.001, which showed good convergence on the training dataset.

-To control overfitting, I split the dataset into the training and validation subsets.
+To control over-fitting, I split the dataset into the training and validation subsets.
 The training process calculates the training and validation loss changes during training:

 ![Loss visualization][loss]

-This plot shows that there are no signs of overfitting, due to the diversity in training data, recorded on both track 1 and 2.
-Therefore, no additional effort is required to address overfitting problems.
+This plot shows that there are no signs of over-fitting, due to the diversity in training data, recorded on both track 1 and 2.
+Therefore, no additional effort is required to address over-fitting problems.

 Concerning the number of epochs, it looks like 10 epochs is a good trade-off between training time and model performance.
-I haven't noticed any perceived improvements in car behaviour when the number of epochs was above 10, even though the training and validation errors continued to decrease.
+I haven't noticed any perceived improvements in car behavior when the number of epochs was above 10, even though the training and validation errors continued to decrease.

 ## Training data collection strategy